 Yep, we live in a world gone mad when images of the Pope and Christ are ridiculed and desecrated every day and banned from school, but if you try that with Mohammad, his followers will kill you and the ACLU and liberals will defend them.

-... and it’s questionable these days if your own government would help you.
+... and it’s no longer questionable whether or not your own government would help you.

-Huge numbers of our countrymen dissolve into a pathetic puddles when confronted with Y2K or the Bird Flu or rumors of a toilet paper shortage.
+Huge numbers of our countrymen dissolve into a pathetic puddles when confronted with Swine flu, Y2K or the or rumors of a toilet paper shortage.
 Should we ever be invaded, the fifth column in this country and the news media would sell you down the river for an extra piece of bread.

 We in many ways have become a silly nation, we largely held up like a few stalwart poles do a tent… a very large area supported and grounded only by a handful of strong and dedicated warriors.